Marred More Than Any Man

 There would not be room on one human body for all the afflictions that have been visited on people, nor the wounds from breakage, burning, and weapons.
 Wasn't the grief that Jesus suffered from losing His awareness of the presence of His Father agony enough for Him, without people imagining that He also suffered the pain of every disease and injury?

-The very next verse says, "So shall He sprinkle many nations … " His being marred more than any man is talking about cleansing us from our sins, not taking on all sickness and injuries to heal us from our sickness and injuries.
+The very next verse says, "So shall He sprinkle many nations … " His being marred more than any man is talking about cleansing us from our sins, not taking into His body all sickness and injuries to heal us from our sickness and injuries.

 Your word have I hid in my heart, that I might not sin against you.